By Herman Daly

-The problem with Homo economicus (the abstract picture of a human being on which economic theory is based) is that she is an atomistic individual connected to other people and things only by external relations.
-John Cobb and I (For the Common Good) proposed instead the concept of “person-in-community” whose very identity is constituted by internal relations to others in the community.
-I can only define myself by reference to these relations in community.
+The problem with Homo economicus (the abstract picture of a human being on which economic theory is based) is that it is an atomistic individual connected to other people and things only by external relations.
+John Cobb and I (For the Common Good) proposed instead the concept of “person-in-community,” whose very identity is constituted by internal relations to others in the community.
+I can only define myself by reference to these relations in the community.
 Who am I?
-I am son of…, husband of…, father of…, friend of…, citizen of…, member of…, etc. Shorn of all these relations there is not much left of “me”.
-I am defined by these relations, and therefore they are internal to my identity as a self-conscious, willing being, not just external connections between some abstract, atomistic, independent “me” and other people, places, or things.
-Similarly, my relation to the environment is not just external, the economist’s term “externalities” notwithstanding.
+I am the son of…, husband of…, father of…, friend of…, a citizen of…, member of…, etc. Shorn of all these relations, there is not much left of “me.”
+I am defined by these relations and therefore they are internal to my identity as a self-conscious, willing being, and not just external connections between some abstract, atomistic, independent “me” and other people, places, or things.
+Similarly, my relation to the environment is not just external (the economist’s term “externalities” notwithstanding).
 I am literally constituted by what I take in from the environment.
 My connection to air is not just external, it is an internal relation manifested in my lungs—I am an air-breather, just as I am the brother of….
-This is an ontological statement about how the world is, how people are, not a wish about how they should be.
+This is an ontological statement about how the world is and how people are, not a wish about how they should be.
 The customary vision of Homo economicus is a wish about how people would have to be for neoclassical economics to work!
-Homo economicus is a misleading picture of people, consequently neoclassical economics is a misleading theory, and policy based on it has been badly misled.
+Homo economicus is a misleading picture of people and consequently, neoclassical economics is a misleading theory, and policy based on it has been badly misled.

 The person-in-community understanding of who we are means that my welfare depends much more on the quality of all the relationships that define me than on my external relations to the commodities I buy or consume.
-And if advertisers convince me that my relation to certain commodities really is internal to and constitutive of my identity—I am a Marlboro man or a Lexus owner—then so much the worse for me.
+If advertisers convince me that my relation to certain commodities really is internal to and constitutive of my identity—I am a Marlboro man or a Lexus owner—then so much the worse for me.
 The idea that the welfare of a community or commonwealth can even be approximated by summing up the annual consumption-based marginal utilities of atomistic individuals related only externally through an exchange nexus is quite absurd.